HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 4 shows the distribution of third-party request categories across different website ranks.
 Excluding unknown, the top categories include consent provider, video, and customer success.
-The most popular consent provider domain is fundingchoicesmessages.google.com, the most popular video domain is www.youtube.com, and the most customer-success domain is embed.tawk.to.
+The most popular consent provider domain is `fundingchoicesmessages.google.com`, the most popular video domain is `www.youtube.com`, and the most customer-success domain is `embed.tawk.to`.

 {{
 figure_markup(